jonghall/image-import/build-image-server/readme.md

 6. Issue `terraform apply`

 ## Run Steps
-* systemd process will start 3 image-processes automatically at boot on each server.
+* systemd process will start 2 image-processes automatically at boot on each server.
 Each will take work off of the REDIS work queue and process snapshot and image conversion requests.
 * Increasing the number of servers increases the concurrency of the conversion process.
 * Servers may be deprovisioned after completion by decreasing the server_count in variable.tf and reapplying the Terraform plan.

-1. To add a server to the conversion process queue run `./add-server.sh servername`, servername should match the VPC defined name of the server exactly.
+1. To add a snapshot to the conversion process queue run `./add-server.sh servername`, servername should match the VPC defined name of the server exactly.
 2. All actions are logged via syslog.
 Failures will result in the item being removed from the queue and will not be restarted.